snakster/cpp.react/guides/Concurrency.md

 We could generate a graph that represents the unfolded recursive structure of a specific Fibonacci number, but that would certainly not be an effective way to go about it;
 graph creation is also not parallel.
 If, on the other hand, we have some data `x`, and we want to run several calculations on it, among them being `Fib(x)`, then we can automatically parallelize that.
-This example should illustrate the level of parallelism we are targeting.

 ## Concurrent input